Theo Angelopoulos: Death

-Angelopoulos died late on Tuesday, 24 January 2012, several hours after being involved in an crash while shooting his latest film, The Other Sea in Athens.
-On that evening, the filmmaker had been with his crew in the area of Drapetsona, near Piraeus when he was hit by a motorcycle ridden by an off-duty police officer.
+Angelopoulos died late on Tuesday, 24 January 2012, several hours after being involved in a crash while shooting his latest film, The Other Sea in Athens.
+On that evening, the filmmaker had been with his crew in the area of Drapetsona, near Piraeus when he was hit by a motorcycle, which unconfirmed reports suggested was ridden by an off-duty police officer.
 The crash occurred when Angelopoulos, 76, attempted to cross a busy road.
-He was taken to hospital, where he was treated in an intensive care unit but succumbed to his serious injuries several hours later.
-Prior to death he suffered at least one heart attack.
+He was taken to a hospital, where he was treated in an intensive care unit but succumbed to his serious injuries several hours later.
+His funeral was a public expense, on 27 January at the First Cemetery of Athens.

 Filmography

 Awards

 Angelopoulos won numerous awards, including the Palme d'Or at the 51st edition of the Cannes Film Festival in 1998 for Eternity and a Day (Mia aioniotita kai mia mera).
 His films have been shown at the most important film festivals around the world.

 Lifetime achievement awards

 Theodoros Angelopoulos was also the recipient of many awards for his long standing career.